Are you interested in learning more about fraternity life?

-If you are interested in Greek Life, stop by one of the many all Greek events in the
+If you are interested in Fraternity Life, stop by one of the many all fraternity events

 in the fall to talk to different organizations and get a feel for the community.
 For

 a list of the events for this fall, view the calendar for dates, times, and locations.
-If

-you are interested in joining a fraternity in general or if you are interested
+For more information or if you have any questions, please email firstname.lastname@example.org.
+If you are interested in joining a fraternity in general or if you are interested

 in certain fraternities, attend a few recruitment events.
 Who knows, in no time you

 The best thing to keep in mind when attending these events is to not let yourself get intimidated.
 These guys want to be your friend and they genuinely want to get to know you as a person.
 Simply introduce yourself and relax.
 All Greeks have been in your shoes once so they understand if you are nervous.

 So you have a bid or even multiple bids, now what?

 Before making the commitment to join a fraternity, the most important thing to remember is that brotherhood is forever (so it’s a big decision).
 Wherever you join, these will be your brothers for life, and many will even become lifelong friends.
 So make sure that you have met as many men as possible in the fraternity before making your decision.
 For many fraternities, bids last longer than a semester so if you are on the fence, it might be a good idea to wait a semester.
 No one can tell you when you are ready to join but yourself.